 Episode 2: Shift – The Gig Economy

 Hearing from Zachary Noyer (Swaptik Chowdhury), the leader of Working Together, and Frederick Wharton (Eddie Lopez), Policy Analyst at BLAND, the second episode looks to unravel the costs associated with Shift, especially those to Shifters.
 We will also look further into the policies introduced in 2020 that enabled its creation.
 Your host is Mirabelle Baker (Ishita Ghai).

 Episode 3: Shift – More on the Gig Economy

 In episode 3 we hear from Giulio Mancini (Jim Mignano), the Chief Executive Officer of Shift, as well as Barkley Wesley (Brian Wong), an Economist at the Bureau of Economic Analysis as they explore monopoly and competition questions associated with Shift.
 We will also look further into the policies introduced in 2020 that enabled its creation.
 Your host is Mirabelle Baker (Ishita Ghai).

 Episode 4: Shift – Is Regulation the Answer?

 In 2030, labor markets have fundamentally changed.
 Does Shift represent another large “shift” and what are the policy implications?
 Geared towards policy makers, this episode will strive to weave together a deeper exploration of the topics discussed in the previous episodes.
 We will bring back all our speakers to assess and scrutinize each other’s current positions by asking tough policy questions associated with the development of Shift, and what this might mean for our listeners in the long run.

-Episode 5: AI, Polarization, and Cyberspace
+Season 2 Episode 1: AI, Polarization, and Cyberspace